h4d35ccs/ATMMonitoring-osoco/ATMMonitoring/doc/developer/source/developer/com/ncr/ATMMonitoring/dao/UpsDAO.rst

    Returns a Ups by the given series number and model

-   :param seriesNumber: String
+   :param seriesNumber: the series number to search for
-   :param model: String
+   :param model: the model to search for
-   :return: Ups
+   :return: the UPS that matches the given parameters, or null if it can't be found

 listAllUps
 ^^^^^^^^^^

-.. java:method::  List<Ups> listAllUps()
+.. java:method:: public List<Ups> listAllUps()
    :outertype: UpsDAO

-   Returns all the ups from the db
+   Returns all the ups from the DB

-listUps
-^^^^^^^

-.. java:method:: public List<Ups> listUps(Criterion... criterions)
-   :outertype: UpsDAO

-   Returns the ups that matches the given criterions.
-To add a criterion please use :java:ref:`Restrictions` or another class that implement :java:ref:`Criterion`

-   :param criterions: :java:ref:`Criterion`
-   :return: List<Ups>
+   :return: a list with all the UPS stored

 removeUps
 ^^^^^^^^^

-.. java:method::  void removeUps(int id)
+.. java:method:: public void removeUps(int id)
    :outertype: UpsDAO

    Removes from the DB the UPS that matches with the given id

-   :param id:
+   :param id: the id of the UPS we want to delete

 updateUps
 ^^^^^^^^^

-.. java:method::  void updateUps(Ups ups)
+.. java:method:: public void updateUps(Ups ups)
    :outertype: UpsDAO

-   Updates the data of an ups
+   Updates the data of an UPS

-   :param ups:
+   :param ups: the UPS to update